mdn/content/files/en-us/learn/html/introduction_to_html/test_your_skills_colon__html_text_basics/index.md

 ## Assessment or further help

-You can practice these examples in the Interactive Editors above.
+You can practice these examples in the Interactive Editors mentioned above.

 If you would like your work assessed, or are stuck and want to ask for help: